chef/chef-server/docs-chef-io/content/server/install_server.md

 To install Chef Infra Server:

-1. Download the package from <https://www.chef.io/downloads/tools/infra-server/>.
+1. Download the package from [Chef Downloads](https://www.chef.io/downloads).

 2. Upload the package to the machine that will run the Chef Infra Server, and then record its location on the file system.
 The rest of